fxu1024/fxu1024.github.io/docs/ds/proxyha.md

 rtt min/avg/max/mdev = 0.327/0.525/1.253/0.364 ms
 ```

-### 6.2 STAGE 2.
-VIP was took over by the Secondary Load Balancer
+### 6.2 VIP was took over by the Secondary Load Balancer

 - We can test failover in a simple way by simply turning off HAProxy on our primary load balancer:
 sudo systemctl stop haproxy